Esri/arcgis-maps-sdk-dotnet-toolkit/docs/overview-map.md

 OverviewMap:

-- Displays the visible extent for a connected GeoView
+- Displays a representation of the current viewpoint for a connected GeoView
 - Supports a configurable scaling factor for setting the overview map's zoom level relative to the connected view.
-- Supports a configurable symbol for visualizing the visible extent
+- Supports a configurable symbol for visualizing the current viewpoint
 - Supports two-way navigation, so the user can navigate the connected GeoView by panning and zooming the overview.
 - Exposes all of the same properties as `MapView`, so you can apply additional customization as needed.
 For example, you can change the `Map` property to use a custom basemap.